Kanegraffiti/LessonPlans/Basic Science Main/Weeks1-8_Basic_Science_Lesson_Plan_JSS1-3.md

 - Sharing findings through tables and presentations is part of **communicating scientific results**.
 - Practise these skills at home by **observing household plants or pets**, recording features, and explaining your conclusions to family members.
 - Using charts, diagrams, or digital tools to present data makes your explanations clearer and strengthens communication skills.

+- Create a study box in your notebook for **observation** with clear definitions, labelled sketches, and two everyday examples so you can explain it without looking at the textbook.
+- Add a short checklist that reminds you how to apply **observation** in class activities, projects, or safety routines, noting common mistakes to avoid.

 ### Assignment